 To cap off this week and give you some actionable insights to carry into the next (and the one after that), today’s mission is to up your recycling IQ and become a more informed citizen.

 First, we need to figure out some dos and don’ts.
-Whether you’re recycling your clothing, your beauty products, or anything else in-between, there are plenty of helpful recycling resources (like here or here) to help you get started.
+Whether you’re recycling your recycle your clothing, your beauty products, or anything else in-between, there are plenty of helpful recycling resources (like here or here) to help you get started.
 A few lesser-known basics?
 Anything smaller than a credit card cannot be recycled; ditto for any combined materials (such as a plastic-coated beverage cup).

 Next, try some of these simple habits to bring your routine closer to carbon neutrality: